braaannigan/climate_python_intro/README.md

 # Installation instructions
 The installation instructions [are here](https://github.com/braaannigan/climate_python_intro/blob/master/installation_instructions.md).
+The four sessions are on Pandas, Dask, Numba and Xarray.
+The names of the notebooks indicate the order of the sessions e.g. pandas_1.ipynb is the first session.
+There are also a few datasets that you play around with in the sessions.
+Feel free to substitute your own data instead!

 # Who can do this tutorial?
 If you have used matlab or R or whatever before you should be able to follow